SUNCAT-Center/CatHub/README.md

 ## Using the cathub cli

-Run `cathub`, like so
+Run `cathub` from the command line:

     cathub --help

-or with any of its sub-commands, like so
+or with any of its sub-commands:

     cathub reactions --help